raine/agent/README.md

 api_key = "different-api-key" # send this file to a different Timber application
 ```

-Then simply run the agent and it will tail the given file, forwarding its
+Now, you can run the agent using `timber-agent capture-files`.
+The agent will
-contents to the timber service using the provided API key.
+start in the foreground and begin capturing any new data written to the
+specified files.

 The agent will pick up the hostname of your server by default, but you can
 explicitly set the hostname you want it to use with your logs by providing